 This section of the policy applies to Canva users that are located in the European Economic Area (EEA), Switzerland or United Kingdom (UK).
 Canva processes your personal data in accordance with European laws and regulations, such as the General Data Protection Regulation (GDPR) and UK General Data Protection Regulation (UK GDPR).

 (a) Controller's details

 For the purposes of the GDPR and UK GDPR, Canva Pty Ltd is the controller of your personal data.
-Canva Pty Ltd’s registered address is at 110 Kippax St, Surry Hills, NSW, Australia 2010, and we can be contacted using the details provided under the “How to contact us” heading.
+Canva Pty Ltd’s registered address is at 110 Kippax St, Surry Hills, NSW, Australia 2010, and we can be contacted using the details provided in section 15 below.
+“How to contact us” heading.

-In certain circumstances, we process personal data as a processor on behalf of our customer (for example, where Canva processes personal data on behalf of a Canva Pro or Enterprise customer).
+In certain circumstances, we process personal data as a processor on behalf of our customer.
 Canva’s Terms ofUse set out the circumstances where Canva processes personal data as a processor.
 In these cases, it is the Canva customer that is responsible for the processing of your personal data and Canva’s processing will be governed by the terms of the Data Processing Addendum it has entered with the customer.
 If you have questions or concerns about how your personal data is handled by one of our customers, you should contact the relevant customer that is using our Service and refer to their separate privacy policies.

 (b) Legal bases for processing

 If you are located in the EEA, Switzerland or UK, we need a lawful basis to collect, use and disclose your personal data as a controller.
 Our lawful basis will depend on the information concerned and the context in which it is processed.